Irev-Dev/Arduino-Atmel-sPWM/README.md

 Therefore each period the registeres OCR1x are loaded with the next value of their look up tables by using num to point to the next value in the array, as each period num is incremented and checked that it is below 200, if it is not below 200 in is reset to 0.
 The other two lines involving trig and digitalWrite are there two toggle a pin as a trigger for an osilloscope and does not impact the sPWM code.

-And that's it.
+### sPWM_generate_lookup_table

 The rest of this section discusses some modifications to this code, namely we can make generate the lookup table at the start of the code, the benifits of this is we change change the switchinf frequency as well as the sPWM frequency.
 Code for this can be found in the sPWM_generate_lookup_table folder.
 The start of the code looks like this:

 ```c
 #include <avr/io.h>